Basal ganglia dysfunction

 - Dystonia (muscle tone problems)

-- Huntington disease (disorder in which nerve cells in certain parts of the brain waste away, or degenerate)
+- Huntington disease (nerve cells in certain parts of the brain waste away, or degenerate)

 - Multiple system atrophy (widespread nervous system disorder)